lazynode/LazyCompilerNeo/README.md

 ## Node Usage

-There are three types of nodes for now: Raw opcode, syntax sugers in namespace `Assembly` and features in namesapce `Basic`.
+There are four types of nodes for now: Lazy, Raw opcode, syntax sugers in namespace `Assembly` and features in namesapce `Basic`.

+### lazy node

+`<lazy />` can be used anywhere, it has no actual effect on the bytecode. `<lazy>` and `</lazy>` pair can be used for code formatting.
+Its usage is the same as `{` and `}` in C-like programming languages.
+The root node must be lazy node.

 ### opcode node

 A full list of opcode can be found [here](https://docs.neo.org/docs/en-us/reference/neo_vm.html).

 The opcode node contains only one optional attribute called **oprand**.
-Every node can not contain a body.
+Every node can **not** contain a body.

 As list in the document, some opcode do not need any parameter, directly use them without attribute will be OK.
+For example, `<dup />` will duplicate the peek item on the evluation stack.

 Some opcode need an oprand standing for specific meanings, then the node must contain a attribute will its value in *little-endian hex encoded format*.
 The format is used [here](https://github.com/neo-project/neo-vm/blob/5d6b5fed6b3e140d0a2b9b6a3cfc4720651d7e50/src/neo-vm/Instruction.cs#L79) in neo-vm's code.

 Take the `pushdata1` as example.